-The front and the rear panels (LANCOM 7011 VPN) of the unit feature a series of light emitting diodes (LEDs) that provide information on the status of the device.
-On the LANCOM 8011 VPN a two-lined display additionally shows information on the status
+The front panel of the unit feature a series of light emitting diodes (LEDs) that provide information on the status of the device.
+On the LANCOM 8011 VPN a two-lined display additionally shows information on the status.

 Front side